KittyGiraudel/site/_posts/2020-12-03-inlining-scripts-and-styles-in-11ty.md

 I went a slightly different path and have an [11ty transform](https://www.11ty.dev/docs/config/#transforms) to minify HTML with [html-minifier](https://github.com/kangax/html-minifier).
 The nice thing about it is that it offers a `minifyCSS` and a `minifyJS` option to compress styles and scripts authored in `<style>` and `<script>` tags respectively.
 Therefore I have a single transform to minify everything.

-I decided to run that transform only in production because a) I don’t like to have compressed styles and scripts in development since it can make them harder to debug and b) minification is actually not cheat and can take a few seconds on a site as small as mine which means it would dramatically slow down compilation.
+I decided to run that transform only in production because a) I don’t like to have compressed styles and scripts in development since it can make them harder to debug and b) minification is actually not cheap and can take a few seconds on a site as small as mine which means it would dramatically slow down compilation.

 ```js
 module.exports = function (config) {